 UNATRAC LIMITED: TAX STRATEGY

-Unatrac Limited is a distributor of Caterpillar machinery and parts into 9 territories across East and West Africa, Western Siberia in Russia, and Iraq.
+Unatrac Limited is a distributor of Caterpillar machinery and parts into 12 territories across East and West Africa and Middle East.
 We are part of the Unatrac Holdings Group of authorised dealerships.

 Scope of our Tax Strategy